 Blurred with debutante balls in white shiney gowns, vulvic symbols, suspended herbs

 “Are you going to Scarborough Fair”

 Deep front line Myofascial muscles

 And the sacred heart of Mary pulsing to Ne-Yo’s ‘Closer’

-As the gentle idiot midwife, I did my best to stand by and guide the various surprising births which occurred in response to what is a deep rooted iconic birth and life within western tradition
+As the gentle idiot midwife, I did my best to stand by and guide the various surprising births which occurred in response to what is an iconic birth story and life within western narrative tradition.